 Thermal conditions, which include air temperature, relative humidity, and velocity, greatly impact overall occupant comfort and associated productivity.
 ASHRAE Standard 55 – Thermal Environmental Conditions for Human Occupancy should be met and maintained at a minimum to achieve adequate indoor environmental quality.
 Reductions in the size of thermal zones in the workspace allows for more specialized control over thermal conditions.
 However, be sure zones are homogenous in activity and thermal loads to ensure the needs of most occupants can be met.
 Special attention should be given to material moisture dynamics, as building moisture from rainwater or excessive humidity facilitates mold growth leads to occupant discomfort and poor indoor air quality.
 Discover more in the HVAC whole building system.

 Lighting Environment and Views

 Providing access to uniform general lighting, daylight and views has demonstrated beneficial returns in occupant morale, comfort, and productivity.
-See the Lighting whole building section for more information.
+See the Lighting whole building system for more information.